Shop these Presidents Day sales for monumental savings | CNN Underscored

 • Columbia: Shop the Winter Sale for up to 50% off select gear.

+• Comrad: Save on stylish compression socks with 25% off sitewide using code PRES25.

-• Crocs: Sale styles from the comfy and trendy brand are up to 50% off.
+• Crocs: Sale styles from the comfy and trendy brand are up to 50% off, plus take an extra 25% off clearance with code FLASH25.

 • Draper James: Take 15% off orders of $100, 20% off orders of $200 and 25% off orders of $300 or more at The Holiday Weekend Event.